idlesign/dbf_light/README.rst

 * Python 2.7, 3.4+;
 * Uses `namedtuple` for row representation and iterative row reading to minimize memory usage;
-* Works fine with cyrillic (supports KLADR and CBRF databases).
+* Works fine with cyrillic (supports KLADR and CBRF databases);
+* Reads .dbf from zip files.

 API